Mahan-AK/Sama_Course_Selector/README.md

 ## What does this script do?

-Course selection for Universities with SamaSoft system (سامانه آموزشی سما) has always been a major hassle for me and my colleages.
-This is due to the fact that this system requires an abundant amount of browser requests to select the courses (making the procedure very inefficent).
+Course selection for Universities with SamaSoft system (سامانه آموزشی سما) has always been a major hassle for me and my collegemates.
+This is due to the fact that this system requires an excessive amount of browser requests to select the courses (making the procedure very inefficent).
 This puts a unnecessarily large load on university's servers and usually results in the servers going down.

 This script aims to execute the procedure in a single request.
 It should take a few seconds to select all of your desired courses while putting much less load on the servers.

 ## Installation

-First, you'll need to clone this repository to your local drive:
+First, you'll need to clone this repository to your local drive via the following command:

 ```shell
 $ git clone https://github.com/Mahan-AK/sama-selector.git
 ```

-Alternatively, if you don;t have `git` installed, you can download the zip file for this repository and extract it.
+Alternatively, if you don't have `git` installed, you can download the zip file for this repository and extract it.

 ## Requirements

-This script is written in python 3 an requires selenium and requests libraries.
+This script is written in python 3 and requires selenium and requests libraries.

 You can install the required libraries by running the following command: